Expert Guide to Laser Cutting Acrylic: Techniques, Best Practices, and Top Machines

 Choosing the right settings is essential for obtaining optimal results.
 Here are some basic recommendations:

-OMTech 60W CO2 Laser Engraving/Cutting Machine AF2028-60: The Best Acrylic Laser Cutting Machine
+OMTech 60W CO2 Laser Cutting Machine AF2028-60: The Best Acrylic Laser Cutting Machine

 The OMTech AF2028-60 60W CO2 laser cutter is a top-tier choice for cutting acrylic, offering:

-• 60W CO2 Laser Cutting Power: Capable of engraving up to 0.4" (10 mm) on various nonmetallic materials.
+- 60W CO2 Laser Cutting Power: Capable of cutting up to 0.4" (10 mm) on various nonmetallic materials.
 (Since the maximum cutting depth varies among different acrylic materials, it is recommended to consult customer service before purchasing.)

-• Dual Workbeds: Includes honeycomb and knife blade engraving platforms to accommodate various materials.
+- Dual Workbeds: Includes honeycomb and knife blade platforms to accommodate various materials.

 Inspiring Acrylic Projects Using Laser Cutting